amdamle/Synapse-Serverless/README.md

 # Synapse Analytics - Serverless Pool
-This is a quickstart guide for users starting new with Azure Synapse Serverless Pools.
+This is a quickstart guide for users new to Azure Synapse Serverless Pools.
 ## **Quick Recap on Synapse Analytics**
 ![Synapse](synapse.png)